Diocletian

 Diocletian (/ˌdaɪ.əˈkliːʃən/ DY-ə-KLEE-shən; Gaius Aurelius Valerius Diocletianus; Διοκλητιανός; 242/245 – 311/312), nicknamed Jovius, was Roman emperor from 284 until his abdication in 305.
 He was born Diocles to a family of low status in the Roman province of Dalmatia.
 As with other Illyrian soldiers of the period, Diocles rose through the ranks of the military early in his career, serving under Aurelian and Probus, and eventually becoming a cavalry commander for the army of Emperor Carus.
 After the deaths of Carus and his son Numerian on a campaign in Persia, Diocles was proclaimed emperor by the troops, taking the name "Diocletianus".
 The title was also claimed by Carus's surviving son, Carinus, but Diocletian defeated him in the Battle of the Margus.

 Diocletian's reign stabilized the empire and ended the Crisis of the Third Century.
-He initiated the process of the Roman Empire split and appointed fellow officer Maximian as Augustus, co-emperor, in 286.
-Diocletian reigned in the Eastern Empire, and Maximian reigned in the Western Empire.
-Diocletian delegated further on 1 March 293, appointing Galerius and Constantius as junior colleagues (each with the title Caesar), under himself and Maximian respectively.
+He initiated the process of permanently splitting the Roman Empire, appointing fellow officer Maximian as Augustus, co-emperor, in 286.
+Maximian ruled the Western Empire, while Diocletian reigned in the Eastern Empire as the senior Augustus.
+In 293, Diocletian delegated further, appointing Galerius and Constantius as junior colleagues (each with the title Caesar), under himself and Maximian respectively.
 Under the Tetrarchy, or "rule of four", each tetrarch would rule over a quarter-division of the empire.
 Diocletian secured the empire's borders and purged it of all threats to his power.
 He defeated the Sarmatians and Carpi during several campaigns between 285 and 299, the Alamanni in 288, and usurpers in Egypt between 297 and 298.
 Galerius, aided by Diocletian, campaigned successfully against Persia, the empire's traditional enemy, and in 299, he sacked their capital, Ctesiphon.
 Diocletian led the subsequent negotiations and achieved a lasting and favorable peace.